Hello Brother (1994 film): Plot

 Meanwhile, Deva's sister Kasthuri witnesses a ruthless don and flutist Mitra, the son of Misra, who murdered an inspector on the road for refusing to stay corrupt and providing evidence against him in court.
 Furious, Mitra attempts to rape her, and Deva fights with him, so Mitra wants to take revenge against Deva.
-He sends his henchman as the groom to Kasthuri, but Deva breaks up the plan and makes his sister's marriage to another man.
-Deva obtains all pieces of evidence detailing Mitra's crimes and gets him jailed.
+He sends his henchman as the groom to Kasthuri, but Deva breaks up the plan and marries his sister to another man.
+Deva obtains all the pieces of evidence detailing Mitra's crimes and gets him jailed.
 Later, the court decides on the death sentence for Mitra.

 As months pass, Kasthuri becomes pregnant and is admitted to the hospital for delivery.
-Deva asks Ravi to stay at the hospital as he is going in search of money.
-Ravi visits his father Chakravarthy.
-At the same time, Mitra escapes from jail, comes to the hospital to kidnap Kasthuri, recognizes Chakravarthy as the one who killed his father, and also gets to know that Deva is his son.
+Deva asks Ravi to stay at the hospital, as he is going in search of money.
+Ravi visits his father, Chakravarthy.
+At the same time, after killing the new inspector, Mitra escapes from jail, comes to the hospital to kidnap Kasthuri, recognizes Chakravarthy as the one who killed his father, and also gets to know that Deva is his son.
 Mitra blackmails Deva to get Chakravarthy to release Kasthuri.
-Deva, who does not know that Chakravarthy is his father, goes to his house where Geetha also comes out from the coma by Deva's touch and he discovers that they are his parents.
+Deva, who does not know that Chakravarthy is his father, goes to his house, where Geetha also comes out of the coma by Deva's touch, and he discovers that they are his parents.
 Finally, Deva and Ravi join, protect their father and sister, and bring Mitra to justice.
 The story ends with the duo marrying their respective love interests.